dougproctor/dougproctor.github.io/faq.md

   <h3> My screen is black and/or my audio doesn't work during a Tiny Talk </h3>

-    <p> If during a Tiny Talk you notice that your audio or video are having issues (e.g. you can't be heard or your screen is black), then it's very likely that you have not granted Tiny Talk the necessary camera and microphone permissions.
+    <p> If during a Tiny Talk you notice that your audio or video are having issues (e.g. you can't be heard or your screen is black), then it's very likely that you have not granted Tiny Talk the necessary camera and microphone permissions on your device.
 Go to your phone's privacy settings and ensure that Tiny Talk has access to your phone's microphone and camera. </p>
     <p> These permissions are only ever used to let you see and speak to other users during a Tiny Talk.</p>

   <h3> How do I share Tiny Talk with my friends? </h3>